Oklahoma offers many outdoor adventures perfect for making new family memories.

 Alabaster Caverns State Park near Freedom is the place to explore a cave.
 You can take a guided tour through a lighted cavern, or you can obtain a permit and explore these caves by yourself.
 Either way, the kids are going to love it here.
 If you choose the latter, bring along the proper equipment, including a hardhat, flashlight, water bottle and boots above the ankle.

-Quartz Mountain Nature Park in Lone Wolf offers the Eagle’s Roost ATV area on the north shore of Lake Altus-Lugert.
+Quartz Mountain State Park in Lone Wolf offers the Eagle’s Roost ATV area on the north shore of Lake Altus-Lugert.
 This sandy, ATV-dedicated area is a great place for kids to ride, and during summer, you can park the ATVs on the beach and go swimming in the lake.
 You will have to bring your own four-wheeler or other ATV and helmets, as the park does not provide rentals.

 There is also hiking and rock climbing at Quartz Mountain, featuring trails appropriate for all skill levels.
 Hiking is not restricted to the marked trails in the mountains so you can boulder hop or scramble almost anywhere you like in the park.
 The hiking trails going up into the mountains are moderate to strenuous, while those skirting the base are easy to moderate.
 Next door at Quartz Mountain Fun Park kids of all ages will enjoy fun summertime attractions like water slides, go-carts and arcades.